 I believed, so I achieved.
-Becoming Dr. Felica Williams marks a significant academic milestone in my life—one filled with challenges and immense rewards.
+Becoming Dr. Felicia Williams marks a significant academic milestone in my life—one filled with challenges and immense rewards.
 First and foremost, I dedicate this dissertation to God.
 God has shown me that all things are possible.
 I am excited about my future, and I will honor God through my works.

 To my husband, Jeffrey, your sacrifices, laughter, and unwavering belief in me have been my pillars of strength.
 Thank you for believing in me, making me laugh, for cheering me on during tough times, and celebrating with me during moments of triumph.
 I love you more than words can express.